Ocular tonometry: Non-contact tonometry

 Non-contact tonometry (or air-puff tonometry) is different from pneumatonometry and was invented by Bernard Grolman of Reichert, Inc (formerly American Optical).
 It uses a rapid air pulse to applanate (flatten) the cornea.
 Corneal applanation is detected via an electro-optical system.
 Intraocular pressure is estimated by detecting the force of the air jet at the instance of applanation.
 Historically, non-contact tonometers were not considered to be an accurate way to measure IOP but instead a fast and simple way to screen for high IOP.
 However, modern non-contact tonometers have been shown to correlate well with Goldmann tonometry measurements and are particularly useful for measuring IOP in children and other non-compliant patient groups.

 Ocular response analyzer

 The ocular response analyser (ORA) is a non-contact (air puff) tonometer that does not require topical anaesthesia and provides additional information on the biomechanical properties of the cornea.
 It uses an air pulse to deform the cornea into a slight concavity.
 The difference between the pressures at which the cornea flattens inward and outward is measured by the machine and termed corneal hysteresis (CH).
 The machine uses this value to correct for the effects of the cornea on measurement.
-In a population based study in healthy children that compared non-contact IOP measuring tonometer, including ORA and CORVIS with a contact tonometer, GAT, which is a routine instrument for IOP measurement.
-It was firmly evident that due to significantly low positive or negligible correlation, none of these 2 non-contact tonometers can replace the GAT.

 Palpation

-Palpation (also known as digital tonometry) is the method of estimating intraocular pressure by gently pressing the index finger against the cornea of a closed eye.
+Palpation is the method of estimating intraocular pressure by gently pressing the index finger against the cornea of a closed eye.
 This method is notoriously unreliable.